What is short circuit test?

 How to Perform Short Circuit test?

-Short circuit test is carried out at rated current on high voltage side with L.V side as open-circuited.
+Short circuit test is carried out at rated current on high voltage side with L.V side as closed-circuited.
 It is carried out on H.V side because rated current easily occur on H.V side compared to L.V side.

 All the instrument such as ammeter, voltmeter and wattmeter are connected on H.V side.
 For 1-6% variation of voltage, the rated current will occur.
 Wattmeter reads the full load copper loss of the transformer because core losses are very less.